-Credit Rating
+• Credit Rating

-UCL's credit rating is A+ in the long run and ST-3 for short term rated by National Credit Rating Company Ltd. that reflects strong capacity for timely serving of financial obligations and offering high level of financial safety.
-As such UCL is exposed to lower risk.
-ST-3 reflects capacity for timely payment of financial commitments and carry lowest credit risk.
+UCL's credit rating is A- in the long run and ST-3 for short term rated by National Credit Rating Company Ltd. that reflects moderately good credit quality for long term and average ability to meet short term financial commitments.

-Changes in Government policy
+• Changes in Government policy